Sheamus

-Stephen Farrelly (born 28 January 1978) is an Irish professional wrestler and actor.
-He is currently signed to WWE, where he performs on the SmackDown brand under the ring name Sheamus.
-He is also the leader of The Brawling Brutes stable.
+Stephen Farrelly (born 28 January 1978) is an Irish professional wrestler.
+He is signed to WWE, where he performs on the Raw brand under the ring name Sheamus.

 Prior to joining WWE, he wrestled on the European independent circuit.
 After becoming part of WWE's main roster in 2009, he went on to become a four-time world champion, having held the WWE Championship three times and WWE's World Heavyweight Championship once.
-He is the first Irish world champion in WWE history, and is also a three-time United States Champion and a five-time tag team champion (four Raw and one SmackDown) with his tag team partner Cesaro.
+He is the first Irish world champion in WWE history, and is also a three-time United States Champion and a five-time tag team champion (four times for Raw, once for SmackDown) with his tag team partner Cesaro.
 In addition to these championships, he also won the 2010 King of the Ring tournament, the 2012 Royal Rumble match, and the 2015 Money in the Bank ladder match, making him the second wrestler (after Edge) to achieve all three accomplishments.
+Outside of wrestling he also runs a successful fitness YouTube channel called Celtic Warrior Workouts and has made multiple appearances in film and television.

 Early life

 Stephen Farrelly was born in the Cabra suburb of Dublin on 28 January 1978.
 He was raised on North Great George's Street in Dublin.
-He speaks fluent Irish, having attended Scoil Caoimhin Primary and the Gaelscoil Coláiste Mhuire Secondary School.
+He speaks Irish fluently, having attended Scoil Caoimhin Primary and the Gaelscoil Coláiste Mhuire Secondary School.
 During his school years, he sang in the Palestrina Choir until the age of 13; during this time, he appeared on the Irish shows The Late Late Show and Live at 3.
-He played Gaelic football for the Erin's Isle team, where he was once proclaimed "sports star of the month".
+He played Gaelic football for the Erin's Isle club, where he was once proclaimed "sports star of the month".
 He also played rugby union for the National College of Ireland, where he gained a National Diploma.
-He is a former IT technician and also worked as security for a nightclub, which led to him occasionally working as a bodyguard for Bono and Larry Mullen, Jr. of U2, as well as actress Denise van Outen.
+He is a former IT technician, and also worked as security for a nightclub, which led to him occasionally working as a bodyguard for Bono and Larry Mullen Jr. of U2, as well as actress Denise van Outen.